european-summer-of-code/esoc2026/README.md

 * `prophetverse`

+## Timelines 2026

+2026 projects will be released in two larger batches, and on a rolling basis thereafter.

+Timelines for the two batches are as follows.

+### Batch 1

+- February 18, 18:00 (UTC).
+Applications open.
+- March 11, 18:00 (UTC).
+Applications must be submitted by this deadline.
+- Applicant evaluation, reviews, interviews
+- April 15 - Projects start

+### Batch 2

+- March 19, 18:00 (UTC).
+Applications open.
+- April 9, 18:00 (UTC).
+Applications must be submitted by this deadline.
+- Applicant evaluation, reviews, interviews
+- May 15 - Projects start

 ## Applicant guide

 ### Projects

+* larger batches of 2026 projects will be released on February 18 and March 19.
-* 2025 projects are released on a rolling basis.
+* Individual 2026 projects are also released on a rolling basis.
 * projects have their own timelines and may come with their own terms of conditions
-* project specifics are listed in the project card, in the [list of released projects below](https://github.com/european-summer-of-code/esoc2025#2025-project-list)
+* project specifics are listed in the project card, in the [list of released projects below](https://github.com/european-summer-of-code/esoc2025#2026-project-list)

 ### Application process